Baker Academic has a brand new website! Click Here To Visit: www.bakeracademic.com

 Herman Bavinck's four-volume Reformed Dogmatics is one of the most important theological works of the twentieth century.
 The English translation was edited by world-class Bavinck scholar John Bolt, who now brings forth a manuscript from Bavinck that is being published for the first time.

 Serving as a companion to Reformed Dogmatics, Reformed Ethics offers readers Bavinck's mature reflections on ethical issues.
 Volumes 1 and 2 have already been published.
-Volume 1 mined the moral teachings of the early church and medieval and Puritan spirituality while addressing a variety of topics.
-Volume 2 covered the duties of the Christian life and included Bavinck's exposition of the Ten Commandments.
-This third volume covers family, marriage, and divorce.
+Volume 1 mines the moral teachings of the early church and medieval and Puritan spirituality while addressing a variety of topics.
+Volume 2 covers the duties of the Christian life and includes Bavinck's exposition of the Ten Commandments.
+This third volume addresses family, marriage, and divorce.

 Editor's Preface